dmushynska/game/package_macos/README.txt

 When implementing application take special care about performance and memeory usage.
 Try to use data oriented programming approach.

-In case of any questions please contact: s.biloshytskyi@dragonlk.com

 Good luck!
 Bye.